Venezuela: Gov’t Deploys Emergency Response as Hurricane Beryl Wreaks Havoc in Cumanacoa Town

 The situation has normalized since then after the hurricane left the Venezuelan Caribbean coast and headed towards Jamaica where it has also caused great damage.

-In response to the emergency, President Nicolás Maduro ordered the immediate deployment of rescue teams, with around 2,6000 officials from Civil Protection, firefighters, military and police units mobilizing to the area.
+In response to the emergency, President Nicolás Maduro ordered the immediate deployment of rescue teams, with around 2,600 Civil Protection officers, firefighters, military and police units mobilizing to the area.

 Popular movements activated solidarity networks as well.
 The Communard Union sent a team and set up collection points for donations of food, clothes and medicine.